dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api/new-tracker.md

 <!--DHIS2-SECTION-ID:webapi_nti_import_summary-->

-The Tracker API has two primary endpoints for consumers to aquire feedback from their imports.
+The Tracker API has two primary endpoints for consumers to acquire feedback from their imports.
 These endpoints are most relevant for async import jobs, but are available for sync job as well.
-These endspoints will return either the log related to the import, or the import summary itself.
+These endpoints will return either the log related to the import, or the import summary itself.

 >***Note****
 >These endpoints rely on information stored in the application memory.
 This means the information will be unavailable after certain cases, like a application restart or after a large number of import requests have started after this one.